 You know us, we LOVE sharing great books for kids!

-And since we also love sharing STEM Activities for kids, I thought we'd combine these two BIG global ideas - diverse children's books and STEM activities -- into a truely amazing list of books to inspire both kids and adults!
+And since we also love sharing STEM Activities for kids too, I thought we'd combine these two BIG global ideas - diverse children's books and STEM activities -- into a truely AMAZING list of books that will inspire both kids and adults!

 12 Multicultural STEM Books for Kids